SerenaTetart/FastAnnotation/README.md

 ## General info

-This is a simple framework to make object detection dataset very quickly.
+This is a simple framework in order to make object detection dataset creation very quick.

 Pascal VOC XML and CSV files are supported ! *(they are returned each time '**Validate**' button is pressed)*

-Left Arrow, Right Arrow and Enter key work for faster navigation.
+Left Arrow, Right Arrow and Enter key are also supported for faster navigation.

 Let's see an example: